Lab 1: Server-side rendering with Spring Boot and JTE

 </tfoot>

-We now need to create a POST_CREATE_USER
+We now need to create a `POST_CREATE_USER` endpoint in the `UserController`:

 public static final String POST_CREATE_USER = "/create-user";